Overview

 Account and the client will receive required disclosures about both firms.
 Additionally, Walser Wealth has

-discretion to hire or remove recommended Investment Advisory Firms as Sub-Advisers or Co-Managers at any
+discretion to hire or remove recommended sub-advisers or co-managers at any time.
+The use of such unaffiliated

 Managed Account Programs